Divers Supply Logo

 Weights

 A wet or drysuit increases a diver's positive buoyancy making it difficult to descend to the bottom.
 To compensate for this, the diver wears a weight belt, a weight harness or weight pockets in his BCD.
 The weight belt is made of strong woven nylon and has a one hand release buckle that is quick and easy to snap on or off when required.
 Lead bullets or other shapes are tightly threaded into the belt or pockets of the belt.
 The weight should neutralizes the divers buoyancy and should be adjusted depending on equipment and density of the individual diver.
-Weights come in different shaps sizes and material the most common today is shot weight that fits into a pocket belt or weight integrated BCD pocket.
+Weights come in different shapes, sizes, and materials.
+The most common today is shot weight that fits into a pocket belt or weight-integrated BCD pocket.

 Knife or line cutter